ehannell/MS-DAV-Portfolio/index.md

 ![](https://i.ibb.co/rHtb7fz/data-analysis.jpg)

 ### About the project
-This research paper was created for the final project in the data analysis class.
-The purpose of the paper was to investigate whether it would be possible to discern public attitude toward Tesla by analyzing data from Twitter.
+This research paper constitutes the final project in the **Data Analysis** class.
+The purpose of the project was to investigate whether it would be possible to discern public attitude toward the electrical vehicle compnany Tesla by analyzing data from Twitter, and also explore whether correlating patterns between the sentiment extracted from tweets and the share price of the company.
+Sentiment swings were evident upon the completion of the data analysis, but determinig share price correlation would require further statistical analysis, which falls outside the scope of this project.

 ### Method
 I started with building a Python script using the twitteR-module, which allowed me to scrape tweet data from Twitter.
 Once the connection had been set up and I had defined certain key words and criteria for defining what tweets I wanted to collect, I organized all the information into a large dataset.
 I imported the dataset into R, where I used the NRC-library to analyze the sentiment of each tweet.
 A new column was created, holding a positivity score for each tweet based on the NRC output.
 This column was used to determine the public sentiment toward Tesla over time.